 - Context Actions – ListView supports taking action on individual items in a list.
-For example, you can implement swipe-to-action on iOS, or long-tap actions on Android and Windows Phone.
+For example, you can implement swipe-to-action on iOS, or long-tap actions on Android.

 - Selection – You can listen for selections and deselections to take action when a row is tapped.